 Under federal and state laws, each school district is mandated to provide special education and services for all eligible children with exceptional needs between the ages of three and five years of age.
-Refer to the preschool screening sequence.

 When possible preschool teachers will participate in IEP meetings for children enrolled in their classes.
 It is during this meeting that a team of professionals, along with the parent/guardian, will develop a legally binding plan to provide services.